 We believe that one of the most effective ways to teach nutrition is through modeling – adults preparing and enjoying fresh fruits and vegetables with young children.
 We encourage eating meals with a variety of nutrient-rich foods (including dessert) and enjoy the ritual of eating together.
-Students feel so proud when adults and peers eat what they have made and this reinforces the positive experience of working with new ingredients.
+Students feel so proud when adults and peers eat what they have made and this reinforces the positive experience of working with, and eating, new ingredients.

 Avoid Food Shaming

 Studies show that food shaming will not lead to people changing their eating habits or food choices.
 We believe in creating familiarity and appreciation for fresh food through exposure and positive experiences, while meeting kids and families where they are at without judgment.
 We know that most caregivers strive to provide the best food they can to their families and we believe we should not make anyone feel bad about that.

 Focus on Repeated Exposure & Involvement in Preparation